What we do

 Whom do we serve?

 ISP programs are designed for men and women in recovery from homelessness and addiction, who are invited through local support agencies.
-Retreatants are 1-3 months sober, on the road to recovery and have moved into transitional housing from the streets.
+ISP participants are generally 3+ months sober, i.e. abstinent from alcohol and illegal substances.
+Individuals in medication-assisted treatment (MAT) are welcomed on a case-by-case basis.

 The people being served on ISP retreats reflects the diversity of those living on the streets.
 Retreatants range from young adults in their 20’s to older adults, and are from diverse communities, cultures and backgrounds.
 Some have experienced abuse and trauma and have turned to alcohol and drugs to numb their pain.
 Some have fallen victim to the sex trade and human trafficking.
 We offer them an opportunity to recognize and reclaim their giftedness which empowers them to take positive steps toward the future.